The Dangers of Deleting Microsoft Visual C++ Redistributable Libraries

 So, using a fabless business model reduces R/D cost which helps AMD processors to become cheaper.

 Intel uses a Monolithic approach to the CPU design.
-Where it has all cores, graphics, I/O on a single die.
+Where it has all cores, graphics, and I/O on a single die.
 It is easier to put 2 to 4 cores into a die.

 Whereas AMD uses Chiplets Approach.
 It is a modular approach in which modular mini dies are combined into one CPU package.